rohitkasyap-git/rohitkasyap-git/README.md

 ## 🔗 **Let's Connect**
 For collaborations or interesting conversations, email me at rohitkasyap97@gmail.com, or direct message  me on any of the below social media platforms.

-Always looking forward to working along with great minds.
+Always looking forward to working with great minds.
 Let's `brainstorm` 🧠 ...

 Now, what's stopping you from sending the first 'Hey!'